Deep Democracy Institute

 How does Deep Democracy Institute spend its money?

 Deep Democracy Institute directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Deep Democracy Institute tax-deductible?